gbosetti/web-ancillary-search/readme.txt

 ## Loading and debugging the extension in Firefox ##

 Download dependencies.
-Open a console at the sidebar/ folder (in the root dir) and execute: bower install
+Open a console on the project's "background" folder and execute: bower install

+Repeat the command on the project's "content_scripts" folder.

 Open "about:debugging" in Firefox, click "Load Temporary Add-on" and select any file in your add-on's directory.
 It will be installed until you restart Firefox.